We've been expecting you, because we are always expecting pilgrims --

 (July 25, 2020)

 THIS Sunday morning worship at 9:30 am on Zoom -- and more!

 Invitation to display a Black Lives Matter lawn sign in your yard

 (June 1, 2020)

 A Special Midweek Choral Contemplative Prayer Worship Offering (May 6, 2020)

 by Beth McNally and Adam Arnold (May 4, 2020)

-Gatherings at Pilgrim have been suspended through the end of July.
+Most gatherings at Pilgrim have been suspended for the foreseeable future.